liztaiwrites/astropapertheme/src/contents/rec-2.md

 ---
-title: My recent article 2
+title: What do B2B writers do?
-author: Sat Naing
+author: Elizabeth Tai
-datetime: 2022-06-06T04:06:31Z
+datetime: 2022-06-06T04:06:31.000+00:00
-slug: my-recent-2
+slug: b2b-writers
 featured: false
 draft: true
 tags:
-  - TypeScript
-  - Astro
+- writing careers
-description:
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est
+description: B2B writers are often paid more, but what makes them so special?

 ---
 My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.

 ## Motivation